LennaHammer/English/EVP/out/words_adverb.md

 ## 60. above ## adverb ; preposition
 /əˈbʌv/ MORE
 [A2]more than an amount or level
-- It says on the box it's for children age three and above.
+- It says on the box it's for children age three `and` above.
-- Rates of pay are above average.
+- Rates of pay are above `average`.

 ## 61. across ## adverb ; preposition
 /əˈkrɑs/